 "It was awfully quiet down there.
 For two people sparring, I mean."
 He gave her a significant look.
 "Don't bother answering, I know you'll just lie."

 She watched him walk away into the kitchen.
-As she heard him on the phone she felt guilty for what he had almost seen.
+As she heard him on the phone she felt guilty for what he'd almost seen.
 Or part of her did anyway.
 The other part was just angry that the kiss had been interrupted.
-That part of her was dangerous.
-It needed to be locked up.
+That part of her was a problem.
+That part of her needed to be locked down.
 No more trips to the basement during the day, she resolved.
 But somehow her inner voice didn't sound very sure about that resolution.

 Giles was relieved when he heard the British accent at the end of the other line.
 He really wasn't in the mood to deal with Cordelia.
 "Wesley, it's Giles."